-- i) Who are the partners for the Output 1 delivery and how strategic are they in terms of capacities and commitment? - ii) Is there coherence and complementarity by the Output 1 with other actors for coastal ecosystem protection, restoration, and adaptation? - iii) To what extent has the Output 1 complimented other on-going local level initiatives (by stakeholders, donors, governments) on climate change adaptation and mitigation efforts? - iv) How has the Output 1 contributed to achieving stronger and more coherent integration of shift to low emission sustainable development pathways and/or increased climate resilient sustainable development (GCF RMF/PMF Paradigm Shift objectives)?
+- ii) Is there coherence and complementarity by the project with other actors for local other climate change interventions? - iii) To what extent has the project complimented other on-going local level initiatives (by stakeholders, donors, governments) on climate change adaptation or mitigation efforts? - iv) How has the project contributed to achieving stronger and more coherent integration of shift to low emission sustainable development pathways and/or increased climate resilient sustainable development (GCF RMF/PMF Paradigm Shift objectives)?
 Please provide concrete examples and make specific suggestions on how to enhance these roles going forward.